 A stronger exposition near the poles

-The layers of air in the atmosphere give a protection against cosmic rays which decrease with altitude and dependi on the route taken.
+The layers of air in the atmosphere give a protection against cosmic rays which decrease with altitude and depends on the route taken.
 For commercial aircraft flying at an altitude of 10km the dose received varies from 0.005 mSv to 0.007 mSv per hour depending on whether the aeroplanes do or do not pass through the Poles.
 At 18km the dose is approximately doubled.
-For an astronaut in a space station at 400km of altitude the dose rate reaches 0.040 mSv per hour, and in addition two and a half days in orbit is enough to be exposed to a year of natural radioactivity on earth (2,4 mSv)
+For an astronaut in a space station at 400km of altitude the dose rate reaches 0.040 mSv per hour.
+Two and a half days in orbit are enough to be exposed to a year of natural radioactivity on earth (2,4 mSv)

 The shortest path between New York and Hong Kong goes through the North Pole.
 In March 2001, two American airline companies opened up a transpolar route, linking these two towns.
 A Chinese company was also due to follow.
 The cabin crews and passengers using these polar routes were exposed to additional radiation, the American press echoing the concerns of scientists as well as pilots, stewards and stewardesses.

 The importance of the Poles is that the Earth acts as a magnet.
 The magnetic field which surrounds it deflects the cosmic rays bombarding it.
 This magnetic shield adds to the layers of the atmosphere protecting us from radiations, except for the two defects in its armour at the North and South Poles.
 A traveller taking the polar route to go from New York to Hong Kong, will for this reason be exposed to a dose of 0,100 millisievert (mSv), three times stronger than the dose of a passenger on a flight from Los Angeles to Tokyo, which only lasts a little less long.